 8.2 Q: What protections are in place for the data provided under the Statewide ENS Framework?

 A: The Certified ENS Vendors are subject to a Business Associate Agreement (BAA) with every provider or provisioner of data on the network.
-The BAA process provides for transparency and compliance with the policies of the ONC (Office of the National Coordinator) and applicable federal and state law and regulation.
+The BAA process provides for transparency and compliance with the policies of the ASTP/ONC (Assistant Secretary for Technology Policy/Office of the National Coordinator for Health Information Technology) and applicable federal and state law and regulation.
 Additionally, the BAA outlines the vendor’s policies for data destruction and the prevention of using data for monetization or other improper purposes.

 8.3 Q: Will the Mass HIway build a master patient index for the storage of patient information?

-A: No, the state will not store any data.
+A: No, the the Mass HIway will not store any data.

 9. The Statewide ENS Framework versus the Mass HIway